 Greenbrier “Old White” – 8th – 234 yards

 The Redan at C.B.
-Macdonald’s only public access course is a dandy.
-The natural topography is ideal for this template.
-A wise player will keep their shot towards the right as the green is guarded front-left by the deepest bunker on the course.
-Old White’s Redan is one of the few that plays to the original intention of the hole with its yardage which requires a low running shot.
+Macdonald’s only public access course is a dandy as the natural topography of the Greenbrier is ideal for this template.
+A wise player will keep their shot towards the right as the front-left of the green is guarded by the deepest bunker on the course.
+Old White’s Redan is one of the few that plays to the original intention as the yardage calls for a low, running shot.

 Shinnecock Hills – 7th – 189 yards

 A little history lesson for Shinnecock’s Redan.
 After C.B.
 Macdonald designed the neighboring National Golf Links, he and Seth Raynor were enlisted to redesign Shinny.
 The course was subsequently redesigned again by William Flynn, who removed many of Macdonald and Raynor’s changes.
-One that made the cut was the Redan hole.
-Flynn did alter the green raising it, which made it more severe than it was originally.
-This hole is nasty thanks to the tee box being moved right.
-The green has heavy slope from front to back and requires perfection.
+One hole that was spared was the Redan hole.
+Flynn did alter the green by raising it a few feet, making it more severe than it was originally.
+The tee box was also moved to the right, adding a difficult angle to an already difficult hole.

 Macdonald and Raynor's Redan on the 7th at Shinnecock Hills - Photo Credit: Jon Cavalier @linksgems